Simulator vs Optimizer

 The number an optimizer can't give you.

-Rank by what wins.
+Rank by simulated finish.

-[ Lineups ranked by Top-1% ]
+[ Lineups ranked by Top-5% ]

 The Methodology Gap